 When to inspect a DFW roof

 North Texas homeowners do not need to inspect constantly.
+In our experience, a light ground-level check every 6 to 12 months catches most issues early.
 A practical rhythm is enough:

 - Before hail season.
 Confirm the roof, gutters, flashing, and attic show no obvious issues before severe weather starts.